15 Things You Should Never Say To A Trans Or Gender-Nonconforming Person

-This story was originally published on June 16, 2016, and we're bringing it to your attention again in honour of Transgender Day Of Visibility.
+This story was originally published on June 16, 2016, and we're bringing it to your attention again in honor of Transgender Day Of Visibility.

 Imagine if, upon meeting you for the first time, an acquaintance started questioning the intimate details of your life.
 You’ve barely said "Hello," and this person is on to asking how you have sex, what your genitals look like, and whether or not your family hates you?